NYPL/engineering-general/standards/technical-approach.md

 # Technical Approach Documents

-Technical Approach Documents (TADs) serve to help the engineering team document solutions to feature development, share ideas between teams and help highlight potential issues with tasks before they are encountered during the development process.
+Technical Approach Documents (TADs) serve to help the engineering team document solutions to feature development, share ideas between teams, and help highlight potential issues with tasks before they are encountered during the development process.

 TADs should strive to describe the whats, hows and whys of the technical problem that is trying to be solved.
 It should strive to understand the problem at hand in a comprehensive way and explore any challenges so that engineers can be confident in their implementations of solutions.
-In short writing a TAD should answer any technical questions prior to the start of actual development work, freeing up developers to focus on implementation once the major questions have been resolved.
+In short, writing a TAD should answer any technical questions prior to the start of actual development work, freeing up developers to focus on implementation once the major questions have been resolved.

+## Audience

+TADs are ultimately technical documents for a technical audience, not for Product or non-technical stakeholders.
+They do require approval from the Engineering Leadership Team (ELT) as [described below](#review-process).

 ## Authors

+TADs should be assigned to engineers by Technical Leads or Technical Architects.
+Writing a TAD is a good opportunity to grow as an engineer, to have sanctioned time to research integrating different approaches into an NYPL codebase, and experiment with a new tool or technology.

-TADs should be written by the most senior engineer who is or will be working on a project/feature/fix.
-If it is unknown who will be doing the implementation work for a project an engineer with previous experience or subject matter knowledge should be assigned the task of writing a TAD.
+If it is unknown who will be doing the implementation work for a project, an engineer with previous experience or subject matter knowledge should be assigned the task of writing a TAD.

+TADs SHOULD have one author.
+In instances where a more collaborative approach is desired, consider splitting the TAD up into separate TADs each with their own author.
+See more in the [length](#length) section below.

+## Tone

+TADs are persuasive documents grounded in facts and best practices.
+Writing a TAD is communicating, “This is what I think we should do, and this is why.”
+Readers SHOULD come away from the TAD understanding why we need the solution that you recommended.

+## Length

+TADs SHOULD be as concise as possible while including all of the details that have a material impact on your design's acceptability.
+Generally, we recommend TAD be no longer than 10 pages.

+Long TADs are a sign that the document should be split up into multiple TADs, with priority assigned to the one that is required to start implementation.

 ## When Necessary